-It appears, then, that we need some sort of dialectical resolution of the contradiction between the autoarchy of academic-style research and the dictatorship of industrial-style development.
+It appears, then, that we need some sort of dialectical resolution of the contradiction between the autarchy of academicstyle research and the dictatorship of industrial-style development.
 There seem to be two elements necessary to make such a new venture a success.
-One is motivation: Enough of us on the biosphere project must see it as a professional job, developing a new sort of scientific expertise in which we can continue to do satisfying work after the completion of the project.
-I have no doubt that if this project succeeds, it will become a model for many others, enough to keep all of us busy for a long time.
+One is motivation: enough of ,us on the Biosphere Project must see it as a professional job, developing a new sort of scientific expertise in which we can continue to do satisfying work after the completion of this Project.
+I have no doubt that if this Project succeeds, it will become a model for many others, enough to keep all of us busy for a long time.
 The other element is technique: devising means whereby the genuine mutual enhancement of ideas and perspectives can be accomplished.
-I indicated some of these at the very beginning of this chapter, in describing some ways in which the biosphere project will be novel.
+I indicated some of these at the very beginning of this chapter, in describing some ways in which the Biosphere Project will be novel.